-A Butterfly valve is a quarter-turn rotary motion valve, that is used to stop, regulate, and start the flow.
+A Butterfly valve is a quarter-turn rotary motion valve that is used to stop, regulate, and start the flow.
 Butterfly valves are a quick open type.
 A 90° rotation of the handle can completely close or open the valve.
-Normally, they are used in systems where positive shut-off is not required.
+Normally, they are used in systems where a positive shut-off is not required.
 In this article, you will learn about the following types of Valve.

 - Both Flanged Ends